verrazzano/docs/content/en/docs/applications/multicluster/Rancher-mc-integrate.md

 </div>
 {{< /clipboard >}}

-For more information, see [Registering Existing Clusters](https://ranchermanager.docs.rancher.com/{{<rancher_doc_version>}}/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters).
+For more information, see [Registering Existing Clusters](https://ranchermanager.docs.rancher.com/{{<rancher_doc_version>}}/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters) in the Rancher documentation.